Convergence and non-convergence in a nonlocal gradient flow: Sensitivity of convergence rates

 \section{Sensitivity of convergence rates}

-In this section we comment on the possibility of curiously high sensitivity of convergence rates of solutions of the system \eqref{eq:ODE_nonlocal} to perturbations of parameters involving degenerate equilibria.
-Consider the three-value case for piecewise-linear $f$, recalling from Section \ref{ss:heuristic_PL} that, upon fixing $\nu_j=\hat\mu_j-\eps_j$ for $j=l,m,r$ with $\eps_m=-\eps_l-\eps_r$, \eqref{eq:dtbarf} implies
+In this section we comment on the possibility of curiously high sensitivity of convergence rates of solutions of the finite-dimensional system \eqref{eq:uRN} to perturbations of parameters involving degenerate equilibria. {\purp This connects with the gradient inequality in Lemma~\ref{lem:gradE}(ii), which holds under the hypothesis that the state $\hat\uu\in\R^N$ lies on a curve $\{\phib(s)\}_{s\in\hat J}$ of regular equilibria with constant average $\ip{\one,\phib(s)}$.
+In this situation, provided we happen to know that $\hat \uu$ lies in the $\omega$-limit set of some solution $\uu(t)$ of \eqref{eq:uRN}, the gradient inequality implies, by a simple and classical calculation, that $\uu(t)$ converges to $\hat\uu$ as $t\to\infty$ at an exponential rate.

+A small perturbation of parameters can drastically alter the asymptotic rate of convergence, however, even if the asymptotic limit is not changed much. \nc} Consider the three-value case for piecewise-linear $f$, recalling from Section \ref{ss:heuristic_PL} that, upon fixing $\nu_j=\hat\mu_j-\eps_j$ for $j=l,m,r$ with $\eps_m=-\eps_l-\eps_r$, \eqref{eq:dtbarf} implies

 When $\eps_r+\eps_l>0$ and $-2\eps_r< \bar u <2\eps_l$,

 and $\bar f(t)$ contracts towards $\barfeq \in (-\frac12,\frac12)$ at an $O(\eps_r+\eps_l)$-exponential rate.

 On the other hand, setting $\eps_l=\eps_r=0$, we see